coyte/golang-demo/docs/index.md

 # My new Golang Demo App

-Golang Demo App documentation for Public Sector Day
+Golang Demo App documentation for demo

 This is the ddocumentation, for the Golang Demo App.
 A simple one page, webapp, showing the supply chain, of Tanzu Application Platform.